-Name Туре Description averageClusteringCoefficient Double The average clustering coefficient. nodeCount Integer Number of nodes in the graph. nodePropertiesWritten Integer Number of properties added to the in-memory graph. createMillis Integer Milliseconds for creating the graph. computeMillis Integer Milliseconds for running the algorithm.
+Name Туре Description averageClusteringCoefficient Double The average clustering coefficient. nodeCount Integer Number of nodes in the graph. nodePropertiesWritten Integer Number of properties added to the projected graph. preProcessingMillis Integer Milliseconds for preprocessing the graph. computeMillis Integer Milliseconds for running the algorithm.

-Name Туре Description postProcessingMillis Integer Milliseconds for computing the global metrics. mutateMillis Integer Milliseconds for adding properties to the in-memory graph. configuration Мар The configuration used for running the algorithm.
+Name Туре Description postProcessingMillis Integer Milliseconds for computing the global metrics. mutateMillis Integer Milliseconds for adding properties to the projected graph. configuration Мар The configuration used for running the algorithm.